HotPocketHPE/mhguide/README.md

 Fast weapons like Sword and Shield and Dual Blades thus excel at dealing elemental damage, so for those weapons, take advantage of elemental weaknesses if you can!

-Slow weapons like Greatsword and Hammer deal low elemental damage, so they can mostly ignore it.
+Slow weapons like Greatsword deal low elemental damage, so they can mostly ignore it.
 Medium speed weapons, such as Longsword, can use it if they wish.

 ### Player Element

 Like your raw, this will come from your weapon and armor skills.
-Skills such as Element Attack Up or \[specific element\] Attack +1/+2/+3 will boost your element.
+Skills such as Element Attack Up or \[specific element\] Attack will boost your element.

 For Blademasters, higher Sharpness levels boosts your element.